B2B buyer journey has changed - has your sales and marketing?

 B2B marketing is not just about lead generation – it guides the B2B buyer through a digital journey from interest to purchase.

-A typical B2B purchase path includes identifying suppliers and researching offerings, considering and evaluating products, ordering, and reordering.
+A typical B2B digital customer journey includes identifying suppliers and researching offerings, considering and evaluating products, ordering, and reordering.

 Today’s B2B buyers are more self-directed, more informed, and more skeptical than ever before.